Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

 - Class structure is mostly semantic, but some utility-like classes and redundant/unused classes should be refactored or removed.
 - Responsiveness uses media queries and variable-driven margins, but some values are duplicated or hardcoded.
 - Accessibility: visually hidden styles for labels are present; confirm all interactive elements are keyboard accessible.
+- Standardized spacing variables in css/site.css: replaced all --a-space-* and hardcoded values with --a-padding-*, --a-margin-*, or --a-grid-gutter.
+Improved consistency for layout and component spacing.

 #### css/components.css
 - Spacing variables are inconsistently used (`--a-space-*`, hardcoded values, and some semantic variables).
 Standardize to `--a-padding-*`, `--a-margin-*`, or `--a-grid-gutter`.